Deploy a multi-account AWS foundation your team can actually maintain.

 How the deployment runs

-The process is intentionally short: define the right boundary model, deploy the landing zone, then leave the team with a baseline it can keep operating after the initial rollout.
+The process is intentionally short: define the boundary model, deploy the landing zone, then leave the team with a baseline they can operate after the initial rollout.

 Step 1